IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   export SERVER_URL=https://demo.dataverse.org
   export ID=root

-  curl -H X-Dataverse-key:$API_TOKEN" -X POST $SERVER_URL/api/dataverses/$ID/metadatablockfacets --upload-file metadata-block-facets.json
+  curl -H X-Dataverse-key:$API_TOKEN" -X POST -H "Content-type:application/json" $SERVER_URL/api/dataverses/$ID/metadatablockfacets --upload-file metadata-block-facets.json

 The fully expanded example above (without environment variables) looks like this:

 .. code-block:: bash

-  curl -H X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -X POST https://demo.dataverse.org/api/dataverses/root/metadatablockfacets --upload-file metadata-block-facets.json
+  curl -H X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -X POST -H "Content-type:application/json" https://demo.dataverse.org/api/dataverses/root/metadatablockfacets --upload-file metadata-block-facets.json

 Where :download:`metadata-block-facets.json <../_static/api/metadata-block-facets.json>` contains a JSON encoded list of metadata block names (e.g. ``["socialscience","geospatial"]``).
 This endpoint supports an empty list (e.g. ``[]``)

+.. _metadata-block-facet-root-api:

 Configure a Dataverse Collection to Inherit Its Metadata Block Facets from Its Parent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Set whether the Dataverse collection is a metadata block facet root, or does it uses its parent metadata block facets.
 Possible values are ``true`` and ``false`` (both are valid JSON expressions).

-When updating the root to false, it will clear any metadata block facets from the dataverse.
-When updating to true, it will copy the metadata block facets from the parent dataverse:
+When updating the root to false, it will clear any metadata block facets from the collection.
+When updating to true, it will copy the metadata block facets from the parent collection:

 .. code-block:: bash